FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/05/5_Task7.md

 ![](image-t7-6.png)

-* The next task will teardown and destroy the workshop infrastructure
+* The next task will will manipulate the autoscale group.

 * This concludes this section.